phongthien99/yaml-to-go/README.md

 This project is aimed to provide an online service.
 In case you need the js library only, [click here to download](https://raw.githubusercontent.com/Zhwt/yaml-to-go/gh-pages/resources/js/yaml-to-go.js).

-In fact , there is already a yaml-to-go tool by mengzhuo, however [that project](https://github.com/mengzhuo/yaml-to-go) seems abandoned and no longer maintained, so I started my own version.
+In fact, there is already a yaml-to-go tool by mengzhuo, however [that project](https://github.com/mengzhuo/yaml-to-go) seems abandoned and no longer maintained, so I started my own version.

 ### Things to note: